sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 boundaries.
 To do that, we need an _isStart_ attribute, i.e. whether we're dealing with start times or end times.

-We also need isFirst, i.e. whether the boundary in question is the very first one in the list.
+In addition we need _isFirst_, i.e. whether the boundary in question is the very first one in the list.
 Since we're rounding to the buffer time (here: 15 minutes), we'll need to manually set the first time slot to correspond to the start of the available time slot.

 ```diff
 - export const findNextBoundary = (timeZone, currentMomentOrDate) =>